robtweed/node-mdb/README.md

       Select * from [yourDomainName]

+The Bulk APIs have not yet been implemented.

-Future versions will include more of the SimpleDB APIs.
+Future versions will add these missing APIs and extend the capabilities of the Select API.

 The current version uses HTTP, but could be adapted for use with HTTPS